TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-This one is not linked but we discover it before with wfuzz.
+This endpoint is not linked in the interface, but we had already found it during fuzzing.

 It behaves the same as `/logs`, returning a 403 Forbidden.